webKrafters/radix-trie.js/README.md

 # More Reading

-Please see more on this implementation please see the base package documentation here:<br />
+For the documentation on the rest of the properties and methods, please visit the base package documentation here:<br />

 [https://github.com/webKrafters/trie.js/blob/master/docs.md](https://github.com/webKrafters/trie.js/blob/master/docs.md)